truenas/documentation/content/SCALE/SCALETutorials/Apps/Docker.md

 ---
-title: "Using Docker Image"
+title: "Using Launch Docker Image"
-description: "This article provides information on using the Docker image wizard to configure third-party applications in TrueNAS SCALE."
+description: "This article provides information on using the Launch Docker Image to configure custom or third-party applications in TrueNAS SCALE."
 weight: 25
 aliases: scale/scaleuireference/apps/docker/
 tags:
 - scaleapps
 - scaledocker
- - scalepihole
+- scaleicharts
 ---

 {{< toc >}}